tock/tock/doc/CodeReview.md

 Syscall drivers implement `SyscallDriver` to provide interfaces for userspace.

-- These drivers must support multiple processes.
-They do not need to be fully virtualized, but they must not break if multiple processes use them.
+- These drivers must support potential calls from multiple processes.
+They do not need to be fully virtualized, e.g. a driver which rejects syscalls from all but the first process to access it is acceptable, but drivers must not break if multiple processes attempt access.
 - They must return `CommandReturn::SUCCESS` for `command_id==0`.
 - They should use the first argument to any upcalls as a ReturnCode.
 - They should only provide an interface to userspace on top of some resource,